First-Order Softmax Weighted Switching Gradient Method for Distributed Stochastic Minimax Optimization with Stochastic Constraints: Conclusion

 \section{Conclusion}

 In this paper, we introduce a novel primal-only first-order algorithm for solving constrained stochastic minimax optimization problems in federated environments.
 We theoretically establish that our method achieves the standard convergence rates without relying on explicit dual variables or strict functional boundedness assumptions.
 Our unified error decomposition successfully decouples optimization dynamics, stochastic estimation variance, and client sampling noise, offering guidelines for hyperparameter selection.
-Empirical results across Neyman-Pearson and fair classification confirm the method's stability and practical edge.
-Future work may explore extending this work to decentralized topologies and incorporating momentum-based variance reduction to further improve the oracle complexity.
-Additionally, extending this framework to weakly convex objectives~\citep{huang2023oracle} to ensure $\epsilon$-stationary guarantees remains a vital next step.
+Empirical results across Neyman-Pearson, fair classification, and federated safe reinforcement learning confirm the method's stability and practical edge.
+Future work may explore incorporating momentum-based variance reduction and extending this framework to weakly convex objectives~\citep{huang2023oracle}.

 \parttoc